jmuehlig/perf-cpp/docs/recording.md

 ## Detection of Physical Hardware Counters

 *perf-cpp* automatically detects the number of physical counters and multiplexing capabilities on most systems.
+On Intel processors, fixed-function PMCs (typically 3: `instructions`, `cycles`, `ref-cycles`) are detected separately via CPUID and do not reduce the available generic PMC slots.

 > [!IMPORTANT]
 > If the NMI watchdog is enabled (`cat /proc/sys/kernel/nmi_watchdog` returns `1`), it permanently consumes one hardware counter.